Qualified Consumers Search ‘Long Tail Keywords’

 d.) local clubs equal to 101 total searchers

-e.) local business news | info equal to 27 total searchers
+e.) local business news or info equal to 27 total searchers

-g.) developers equal to 56 total searchers
+g.) local builder-developer news equal to 56 total searchers

-h.) random/ miscellaneous equal to 91 total searchers … hey, they blog about what’s going on locally a lot!
+h.) random/ miscellaneous news equal to 91 total searchers … hey, they blog about what’s going on locally a lot!

-We’d argue the Agency is not only a cost-effective marketer, but one that is capturing the most highly qualified eyeballs!
+We’d argue the Agency is not only a cost-effective marketer but one that is capturing the most highly qualified eyeballs!

 About Kinetic Knowledge NJ Digital Marketing Services